 Thawed Precooked Shrimps Recipe

 Place a colander with frozen cooked shrimps in a sink and defrost them using cold running water.
 When all the ice melts, put shrimps into a pot and add hot boiled water.
 Wait for 30-60 seconds for shrimps to get warm, and then drain out all the water.
-This method is used to make shrimps warm and juicy.
+Use this method to make shrimps warm and juicy.
 As always, you can serve them with any desired sauce.

 Frozen Shrimps for Quick Dinner Recipe

-- You need do defrost frozen precooked shrimps, use cold running water for this purpose.
+- You need to defrost frozen precooked shrimps, use cold running water for this purpose.

-- While you have your shrimps thawing, put a pot with cold water on the high heat and let the water boil.
-(You need to use twice as much water as you have shrimps).
+- While you have your shrimps thawing, put a pot with cold water on high heat and let the water boil.
+You need to use twice as much water as you have shrimp.

-- When water boils add salt and any seasoning or herbs you want (black or white pepper, bay leaves, fresh parsley etc.) and lemon juice (squeezed out of a half of a lemon).
+- When water boils, add salt and any seasoning or herbs you want (black or white pepper, bay leaves, fresh parsley, etc.) and lemon juice (squeezed out of half of a lemon).

-When you buy frozen precooked or raw shrimps in packages, always read instructions.
-As there you can find information, whether you need to cook shrimps again or not.
-You can also find boiling time for the type of shrimps, you bought, written in the instruction.
+Always read the instructions when you buy frozen precooked or raw shrimps in packages.
+You can find information there on whether you need to cook shrimps again or not.
+You can also find boiling time for the type of shrimps you bought, written in the instruction.

 How to boil peeled shrimps?

-How do you cook frozen shrimps in the microwave?
+How do you cook frozen shrimp in the microwave?

-- Take a microwave-safe bowl and add the shrimps into the bowl.
+- Take a microwave-safe bowl and add the shrimps to the bowl.

 - Now add 2 tablespoons of olive oil, 2 teaspoons of salt, 2 tablespoons of lemon juice or soy sauce (for 900 g portion of frozen shrimps).
 Stir thoroughly everything together.

-- Set microwave to “MEDIUM” cooking setting and set the timer for 10 minutes.
-Let the shrimps to cool down a little bit before serving.
+- Set the microwave to the MEDIUM cooking setting and set the timer for 10 minutes.
+Let the shrimps cool down a little bit before serving.